 Funding is limited and applicants are encouraged to call and discuss availability of funds prior to submitting a loan application.
 There are loan fees and closing costs.

-Phone: Toll Free 1-800-478-5626 within Alaska Rural Development Initiative Fund goal is to provide private sector employment by financing the start-up and expansion of businesses that will create significant long-term employment.
+The State of Alaska, Division of Economic development offers this loan with the aim to provide private sector employment by financing the start-up and expansion of businesses that will create significant long-term employment.
 Loans may be made to a business located in a community with a population of 5,000 or less that is not connected by road or rail to Anchorage or Fairbanks, or with a population of 2,000 or less that is connected by road or rail to Anchorage or Fairbanks.

 Loans may be made for working capital, equipment, construction or other commercial purposes.
 Loans must result in the creation of new jobs or the retention of existing jobs in the eligible community.